Kubota Logo

 Osaka, Japan

 Kubota is a Japanese manufacturer of heavy construction equipment and tractors.
-He entered the market in 1890.
-Initially, he was engaged in the manufacture of cast products, but he changed his profile over time.
+It entered the market in 1890.
+Initially, it was engaged in the production of cast products but eventually changed its profile.

 Meaning and History